sajomac/AutoTree/README.md

 ```

 ## Example Datasets
 Example datasets are available in `./src/example_main.py`.
+Or in the `/data` folder.

 ## Output